805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/architecture/os-layer.md

 - Integrate signals from operators, modulators, and regulators into a unified control state.
 - Detect shifts in internal or external conditions that require rebalancing.
 - Provide global constraints that prevent runaway activation or fragmentation.
-- Serve as the reference point for the reflex arc and suspended‑aliveness state.
+- Serve as the reference point for the reflex arc and the stability baseline.

 ## Coherence State
 The coherence state represents the system’s global clarity and stability.
 It is influenced by:
 - operator activity levels
 - modulation intensity
 - regulatory interventions
 - embodied signals from the reflex arc

-A high-coherence state supports accurate perception, balanced curiosity, and safe decision-making.
-A low-coherence state triggers stabilizing regulators and grounding mechanisms.
+High coherence supports accurate perception, balanced operator activity, and safe decision‑making.
+Low coherence triggers stabilizing regulators and grounding mechanisms.

 ## Signal Integration
 The OS Layer continuously integrates:
-- awareness signals
+- Awareness signals
-- uncertainty estimates
+- Curiosity‑driven uncertainty estimates
-- compassion-based safety penalties
+- Compassion‑based safety penalties
-- knowledge updates
+- Knowledge updates
 - modulation weights
 - regulatory constraints

 This integration ensures that no subsystem operates in isolation and that all cognitive processes remain aligned with the system’s global state.

 ## Stability Mechanisms
-The OS Layer includes built-in mechanisms to maintain stability:
+The OS Layer includes built‑in mechanisms to maintain stability:
 - coherence monitoring
 - hysteresis to prevent oscillation
 - adaptive thresholding
 - grounding signals from the reflex arc
 - parasympathetic stabilization cues

 These mechanisms ensure the architecture remains resilient under stress, ambiguity, or adversarial input.

 ## Relationship to the Reflex Arc
 The reflex arc provides embodied feedback that directly influences the OS Layer.
-Completion signals and grounding cues help the system re-establish coherence during transitions or destabilizing events.
+Completion signals and grounding cues help the system re‑establish coherence during transitions or destabilizing events.

-## Relationship to Suspended‑Aliveness
+## Relationship to the Stability Baseline
-The suspended‑aliveness baseline is the OS Layer’s optimal coherence state.
+The stability baseline is the OS Layer’s optimal coherence state.
 It represents:
 - clarity without tension
 - stability without rigidity
-- openness without overwhelm
+- openness without overload

-This state acts as the system’s internal “home position,” guiding all operators and regulators toward balanced functioning.
+This state functions as the system’s internal reference position, guiding operators and regulators toward balanced functioning.